odai-dev/UniPortal/replit.md

-# University Student Portal
+# جامعة صنعاء - Sana'a University Student Portal

 ## Overview
-This project is a comprehensive University Student Portal, built with PHP 8.4, PDO, and PostgreSQL.
+This is a comprehensive Student Portal for Sana'a University (جامعة صنعاء) in Yemen, built with PHP 8.4, PDO, and PostgreSQL.
+The portal serves Yemeni students and faculty with bilingual Arabic/English support.
 It offers secure user authentication, role-based access for students and administrators, and features for course management, grade tracking, and communication.
 A unique, hidden tech store page is also included.
 The system prioritizes security through robust measures like password hashing, prepared statements, input validation, and CAPTCHA protection.
-The project aims to provide a secure and efficient platform for university operations, with potential for broader market application in educational institutions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.